-Based upon our operating and cash flow plan and the proceeds of our Paycheck Protection Loans, we believe existing resources, including cash and cash flows from operations will be sufficient to meet our working capital needs for the next twelve months.
+Based upon our operating and cash flow plan, we believe existing resources, including cash and cash flows from operations will be sufficient to meet our working capital needs for the next twelve months.
 If adequate financing is not available when needed, we may be required to implement cost-cutting strategies, delay production, curtail research and development efforts, or implement other measures, which may adversely affect our overall results of operations and financial condition and the price of our stock.